Coding for Newborn Care Services

 When providing E/M services to other than normal newborns, choose the level of care based on the intensity of the service and status of the newborn.
 Care of newborns who are not normal but do not require intensive services may be reported with codes for initial hospital care (99221-99223).
 Some infants may require intensive care services but do not meet the CPT definition of critically ill or injured required for reporting of critical care services.
 (For the definition of critically ill or injured see the Critical Care Services subsection of CPT before codes 99291-99292.)

-Code 99477 represents initial hospital care of the infant who is not critically ill but requires intensive observation, frequent interventions, and other intensive care services.
-These services include intensive cardiac and respiratory monitoring, continuous and/or frequent vital sign monitoring, heart maintenance, enteral and/or parenteral nutritional adjustments, laboratory and oxygen monitoring, and constant observation by the health care team under direct physician supervision.
+Code 99477 represents initial hospital care of the neonate (28 days or younger) who is not critically ill but requires intensive observation, frequent interventions, and other intensive care services.
+These services include intensive cardiac and respiratory monitoring, continuous and/or frequent vital sign monitoring, heat maintenance, enteral and/or parenteral nutritional adjustments, laboratory and oxygen monitoring, and constant observation by the health care team under direct physician supervision.
 This code may be reported only once per day and by only one physician.

 Procedures included in the services represented by code 99477 include those listed for the Critical Care Services subsection of CPT (codes 99291 and 99292), as well as additional procedures listed in the Inpatient Neonatal and Pediatric Critical Care subsection (codes 99468-99476, 99466-99467).
 These include vascular access procedures, airway and ventilation management services, oral or nasogastric tube placement, bladder aspiration or catheterization, and lumbar puncture among others.